Monday, December 4, 2023

 Released in companion to the Big Blue Marble TV series, the Big Blue Marble soundtrack album contains a selection of original songs from the show that reflect its diverse demographic of children around the world, from the West African flavored rhythms of “Gombey,” to the Native American inspired “Indian Scene,” the Rhythm & Blues of “Hoopin’,” to the Country & Western “A Rodeo Cowboy” and a hot banjo solo in “Rodeo Riff.”

-Big Blue Marble Theme Songs: First version, left, and the second version, right.
+Big Blue Marble Theme Songs: The first classic version, left, and the alternate version, right.

-Part of the solution to this mystery may be that after the first three seasons (1974-1977), I.T.T. formed The Big Blue Marble Company to take over production.
-It is notable that the copyright date on the closing credits for those episodes hyperlinked above is 1978, even though those episodes aired before 1978.
-So, the question becomes did The Big Blue Marble Company go back at replace the opening credits and closing credits of pre-1978 episodes or did C/F International, the last distributor of the series, make these changes?
-This becomes the larger question in this mystery.
+After the first three seasons (1974-1977), I.T.T. formed The Big Blue Marble Company to take over production.
+It is notable that the copyright date on the closing credits for those episodes hyperlinked above is 1978, even on early episodes that, if the episode guide is correct, would have aired before 1978.
+Consequently, it seems that The Big Blue Marble Company, after taking over in 1978, replaced the opening and closing credits; however, it is not clear if it was The Big Blue Marble Company or C/F International, the last distributor of the series, who reordered episodes of the first three seasons for syndication.

 Inside cover.